Breiðafjörður: Plants and Animals

-Several species of cetaceans are commonly found including common porpoise, white-beaked dolphin, killer whale and minke whale.
+Several species of cetaceans are commonly found including the common porpoise, white-beaked dolphin, killer whale and minke whale, but also sharks.

 Islands

 The islands in Breiðafjörður have an unbroken history of human use, but now only Flatey is inhabited year-round.
 Many islands are used for summer residences and for harvesting of natural resources such as eiderdown.
-Some of the islands are:
+Landowners decide whether to allow the harvest of Ascophyllum at their shores.
+Some of the islands include: